Jasmine Clarke

 My ‘Why’s’ For this Work

-I do this work to empower Black people to be active participants in the remembrance of our personal and collective stories, and histories.
+I do this work to empower Black people to be active participants in protecting our collective history.

 What I Do at Work